Esri/arcgis-samples-silverlight/README.md

 3. Two Visual Studio 2010 solutions are included.
 One with C# code (ArcGISSilverlightSDK_VS2010.sln), and the other with VB code
 (ArcGISSilverlightSDK_VBNet_VS2010.sln).
 Each solution contains two projects, a Silverlight project and a web host application.
 In Visual Studio, open the C# or VB solution.
 4. Colorized text in the XAML and code-behind views is generated using logic in the SyntaxHighlighting.dll included with the Silverlight project under the Support folder.
-Since the assembly is included with the source code on GitHub, [unblock it](http://go.microsoft.com/fwlink/?LinkId=179545) before building and running the application.
+Since the assembly is included with the source code on GitHub, you may need to [unblock it](http://go.microsoft.com/fwlink/?LinkId=179545) before building and running the application.
 5. In the Solution Explorer, right-click the c:...\ArcGISSilverlightSDKWeb\ project and select "Set as StartUp Project".
 Select the Default_VS2010.htm page, right-click and select the "Set as Start Page" option.
 6. Clean and build the solution.
-The solution references Nuget packages to retrieve the following dependencies:
+The Silverlight project contains a pre-build event that restores Nuget packages for the following dependencies:
  - [ArcGIS API for Silverlight](https://www.nuget.org/packages/ArcGISSilverlight-All/) (portion of Blend SDK for Silverlight 5 included with [Behaviors package](https://www.nuget.org/packages/ArcGISSilverlight-Behaviors/))
  - [Silverlight 5 Toolkit](https://www.nuget.org/packages/SilverlightToolkit-Input/) (includes Core and Input packages)
  - [Microsoft Async](https://www.nuget.org/packages/Microsoft.Bcl.Async)